Taiwrash/g4-workshop/docs/index.md

-# Welcome GitHub for Summit Workshop
+# Welcome to GitHub for Summit Workshop

 ##  Welcome to the beginner to intermediate workshop on Getting Good at Git and GitHub (G4)